Documentation forSolarWinds Observability SaaS

 Application Observability (APM)

 The cost of your APM subscription depends on the number of active services, such as processes being monitored by various APM agents, such as Go, Java, .NET, PHP, Ruby, or Python.
-If SolarWinds Observability receives telemetry data from a service during any time interval, that running instance of a service is considered active.
+If SolarWinds Observability SaaS receives telemetry data from a service during any time interval, that running instance of a service is considered active.

 Application service instances can be in the cloud, on-premise, persistent, ephemeral, lightweight, heavyweight, or have dynamic numbers based on your capacity needs.
-SolarWinds Observability pricing for Application Observability adapts to correspond with that dynamic nature and value provided.
+SolarWinds Observability SaaS pricing for Application Observability adapts to correspond with that dynamic nature and value provided.
 You can have your monitored APM service instances running on a traditional host, virtual machine, container, or any other infrastructure type - the subscription price will calculated the same way for any type.

 Digital Experience Observability (DEM: Synthetics)